skypyproject/skypy/README.rst

 |Astropy Badge| |Test Status| |Coverage Status| |PyPI Status| |Documentation Status|

-This package contains methods for modelling the universe, galaxies and Milky Way.
+This package contains methods for modelling the Universe, galaxies and the Milky Way.
 Also included are methods for generating observed data.